-This article will help define the difference in throwing mechanics of pitchers to position players.
-It will also define the key physical differences that make up the pitcher and the position player.
+This article will help define the difference in the throwing mechanics of pitchers to position players.
+It will also explain the key physical differences that make up the pitcher and the position player.

-The reason for this article is because I have received thousands of requests from position players for me to develop a velocity program for them.
-They have all heard the success of the 3X Pitching Velocity Program and now they want this level of information designed for their position.
-I have decided to take on this task being that throwing mechanics and training the throwing athlete is not that much more different between the pitcher and the position player.
+The reason for this article is that I have received thousands of requests from position players for me to develop a velocity program for them.
+They have all heard of the success of the 3X Pitching Velocity Program and now they want this level of information designed for their position.
+I have decided to take on this task being that throwing mechanics and training the throwing athlete are not that much more different between the pitcher and the position player.

-In this article, I will give you my research and expertise of the mechanically differences of pitching to throwing for the position player.
-I will then show the science and what they are documenting differently when it comes to the throwing mechanics and the physical differences of the position player and the pitcher.
-I will also give you a look into the 2X Velocity Throwing Program for the position player to show you how we train position player throwing velocity as opposed to pitching velocity.
+In this article, I will give you my research and expertise on the mechanical differences between pitching to throwing for the position player.
+I will then show the science and what they are documenting differently when it comes to the throwing mechanics and the physical differences between the position player and the pitcher.
+I will also give you a look into the 2X Velocity Throwing Program for the position player to show you how we train position players’ throwing velocity as opposed to pitching velocity.

 Position Player to Pitcher Throwing Mechanics

-The differences between the throwing mechanics of the pitcher to position player that need to be explained is how the athlete changes from throwing on the mound in a static position to throwing from flat ground in a dynamic movement.
+The difference between the pitcher’s throwing mechanics to the position player that needs to be explained is how the athlete changes from throwing on the mound in a static position to throwing from the flat ground in a dynamic movement.
 This is truly what separates the two throwing mechanics.

-When on the mound, moving downhill from the rubber, the pitcher must use a full stride to generate as much power as possible into front foot strike to deliver a high velocity fastball.
-When throwing from the outfield the position player will come close to a full stride with as much momentum as possible generated from the run towards the ball.
-The reason for this long stride and added momentum from the run is because outfielders make majority max effort throws to cover the longest distance of throws on the baseball field.
-When throwing from the infield the distance is short so max effort isn’t always needed.
+When on the mound, moving downhill from the rubber, the pitcher must use a full stride to generate as much power as possible into the front foot strike to deliver a high-velocity fastball.
+When throwing from the outfield the position player will come close to a full stride with as much momentum as possible generated from the run toward the ball.
+The reason for this long stride and added momentum from the run is that outfielders make the majority of max effort throws to cover the longest distance of throws on the baseball field.
+When throwing from the infield the distance is short so the max effort isn’t always needed.
 The infielder doesn’t need to generate a long stride length to enhance force production, he has the added momentum from the movement to the ball to transfer into the ball speed.
-It is important for the infielder to get ride of the ball as quickly as possible to prevent having to make the max effort throw with a longer stride.
+It is important for the infielder to get rid of the ball as quickly as possible to prevent having to make the max effort throw with a longer stride.